TheOdinProject/curriculum/web_development_101/installations/installing_node.md

 Node is a JavaScript intreperter that doesn't run in the browser, there are many tools that require this to be installed.
 Testing frameworks and bundlers are two of many.

-We're gonig to install it using `nvm` (not to be confused with `npm`), because it makes it easy to change node versions and upgrade node.
+We're gonig to install it using `nvm` (Node Version Manager), because it makes it easy to change node versions and upgrade node.
+There is another tool called `npm` (Node Package Manager) that you will use later to install the various libraries and tools used in javascript environment.
+It can be easy to confuse these two so read carefully!

 Node is also very easy to install using nvm, so this should go quickly :)